TinyCrocodile/Coursedrawer/README.md

 + Goldcrest Valley Map: %USERPROFILE%\Documents\my games\FarmingSimulator2017\CoursePlay_Courses\Map**01**\courseManager.xml
 + Sosnovska Map: %USERPROFILE%\Documents\my games\FarmingSimulator2017\CoursePlay_Courses\Map**02**\courseManager.xml

-In the Install Path of the game.
-For example D:\Spiele\Farming Simulator 2017\data\maps You can find the background images you can load in CourseDrawer for your map.
+In the Install Path of the game, for example **D:\Spiele\Farming Simulator 2017\data\maps**, you can find the background images you can load in CourseDrawer for your map.
 You can load the bmp or the dds file.

 Please be aware you're using a developer version, which may and will contain errors, bugs, mistakes and unfinished code.
 Chances are you computer will explode when using it.
 Twice.
 If you have no idea what "beta", "alpha", or "developer" means and entails, steer clear.
 The team will not take any responsibility for crop destroyed or savegames deleted.
 You have been warned.